Scenic vineyards view, Hunter Valley by Destination NSW

 Alternatively, you could book a wineries tour through an organised group tour, which will provide transport to a range of wineries and often provide more details during the trip from winery to winery.

 Tour guides also run regular trips from Sydney and will also pick you up from accommodation across the valley.
 Sydney tours primarily cover the Pokolbin and areas of the Lower Hunter Valley.
-However, pre-arranged tours will happily take in the Upper Hunter Valley region to include Singleton and Patterson.
+However, pre-arranged tours will happily take in the Upper Hunter Valley region to include Singleton and Paterson.

 Although last minute bookings can be made, tour bookings are usually made in advance of the day so make sure to book early to avoid disappointment.